DROPO: Sim-to-Real Transfer with Offline Domain Randomization: Method

-In practice, we found it beneficial to step the simulator by more than one step during the inference process, especially in environments where observation noise is present.
-This process has the benefit of increasing the signal-to-noise ratio in the difference between successive states, based on the prior assumption that states further away along the trajectory are also likely to be further away in terms of the system configuration.
+We can further generalize the algorithm by allowing to step the simulator by more than a single step during the inference process.
+This mechanism allows to pick a desired evaluation frequency---regardless of the sampling rate of collected data---and to increase the signal-to-noise ratio in the difference between successive states.
 This results in an additional hyperparameter $\lambda \in \mathbb{N}^+$, which controls how many successive actions are executed in the environment before evaluating the log-likelihood of the real $s_{t+\lambda}$ under $p_{sim}(s^{sim}_{t+\lambda} | s_{t}, a_{t..t+\lambda-1}, \phi)$.
-This modification is reflected in step~\ref{as:exec_actions} of Algorithm~\ref{alg:dropo}.
+This generalization is reflected in step~\ref{as:exec_actions} of Algorithm~\ref{alg:dropo}.

 Once the parameter optimization process has converged, the resulting distribution $p_{\phi^*}(\xi)$ is used to train a policy in the third step of DROPO.
 This policy can then be deployed on the setup that the data was collected from in the first step.